gemvein/cooperative/README.md

 It uses devise for authentication, and incorporates a number of popular gems with a great deal of custom code, in order to provide the savvy developer with a head-start at developing any Social Web 2.0 application.
 Buzzwords?
 We've got them all.

-* Customizable Bootstrap with SASS
+* Bootstrap provided by bootstrap-sass and souped up with bootswitch to swap out bootswatch themes.
-* jQuery & jQueryUI-Bootstrap
 * Statuses, Comments, Pages, Posts, and Tags
 * Users, Follows, Groups, and Roles
 * Votes, Ratings, and (soon) the resulting Recommendations based on Euclidean Distance and Pearson’s Correlation Coefficient